debaun-pac/debaunstaff/README.md

 - staff: ?

-### Phi Sig Lip Sync

-*Mon, 22 Nov ~ 3:30pm non-tech rehearsal / 7pm call / 8pm event*

-As titled, this is a Lip Sync contest that Phi Sig hosts annually.
-We'll do our best to gather technical details in advance and provide lighting, sound, and organizational support.
-Further details will be shared as they materialize.

-- stage manager: Luke
-- sound op: Gab
-- house manager: ?
-- usher: ?

 ### Conversation with the President

 *Wed 1 Dec ~ 2pm setup / 3pm event / 4:30pm breakdown*